Introduction

 - Choose a blank template

-- Stretch the element to full width
+- Resize the element to fill the page width

 - Add the page to your site menu